Bikeman868/NPL/docs/SYNTAX.md

 Syntax 2 is: `if` followed by an expression enclosed in `()` followed by a single statement all on one line.

-Syntax 3 is: `if` followed by an expression, followed by the open scope `{` symbol all on one line, then multiple statements on successive lines, and finally a closing `}`.
+Syntax 3 is: `if` followed by at least 1 space, followed by an expression, followed by the open scope `{` symbol all on one line, then multiple statements on successive lines, and finally a closing `}`.
 In this syntax the expression can optionally be enclosed in `()`.

 These syntax options are illustrated by these valid examples: